Elections in Pakistan: History of Presidential elections: 1956 to 2013

 Promulgation of 1956 constitution, Iskandar Ali Mirza became first President of Pakistan; he was also noted of being the first East-Pakistani Bengali president of Pakistan.
 In an indirect elections, the electors of the Awami League voted for Mirza's bid for presidency in 1956.
-Wanting a control democracy, President Mirza dismissed four prime ministers in less than two years and his position in the country was quickly deteriorated amid his actions.
-In 1958, Mirza imposed the martial law under its enforcer General Ayub Khan, but was also dismissed the same year.
-Assuming the presidency in 1958, Ayub Khan introduced a "System of Basic Democracy" which mean, "the voters delegate their rights to choose the president and the members of the national and provincial assemblies to 80,000 representatives called Basic Democrats."
+Wanting a controlled democracy, President Mirza dismissed four prime ministers in less than two years and his, position in the country was quickly deteriorated amid his actions.
+In 1958, Mirza imposed the martial law under its enforcer General, Ayub Khan, but was also dismissed the same year.
+Assuming the presidency in 1958, Ayub Khan introduced a "System of Basic Democracy" which means that "the voters delegate their rights to choose the president and the members of the national and provincial assemblies to 80,000 representatives called Basic Democrats."

-Under this system, the first direct presidential election was held on January 2, 1965.
+Under this system, the first direct presidential election was held on 2 January 1965.
 Some 80,000 'basic democrats', as members of urban and regional councils, caucused to vote.
-There were two main contestants: Pakistan Muslim League led by President Ayub Khan and the Combined Opposition Parties (COP) under the leadership of Fatima Jinnah.
+There were two main contestants: the Pakistan Muslim League led by President Ayub Khan and the Combined Opposition Parties (COP) under the leadership of Fatima Jinnah.
 In this highly controversial election with the means of using the state machinery to rigging the votes, the PML secured a thumping majority of 120 seats while the opposition could clinch only 15 seats.
 Fatima Jinnah's Combined Opposition Party (COP) only secured 10 seats whereas the NDF won 5 seats in East Pakistan and 1 in West Pakistan.
 The rest of the seats went to the independents.